Best Online Safety Programs For Seniors

 Do I need antivirus and identity protection software?

-Antivirus protects your device from viruses and malware, while identity protection services, such as LifeLock, monitor your personal information, credit, and finances, providing complete peace of mind.
+Antivirus shields your device from viruses and malware, whereas identity protection services like LifeLock oversee your personal information, credit, and finances, offering comprehensive peace of mind.

 Are free antivirus programs safe for seniors?